-In addition to these existing rule types, MacroView CEF will support a new type of filing rule that users filing tags (aka luggage tags) in the subject of an email to automatically file that email.
-Both the shape the filing tag and the general structure or the URL for the save location are specified in the same Corporate Email Filing rule.
+In addition to these, MacroView CEF supports filing rules that use filing tags (aka luggage tags) in the subject of an email to automatically file the email.
+These rules define both the shape of the filing tag and the general structure or the URL for the save location.

 Definition of filing tag based rules

 The definition of MacroView CEF filing tags and associated save locations is generalized such that the same filing rule will cover any number of save locations, provided that the URL for each location has a consistent URL structure.
 The advantage is that a new CEF filing rule will NOT need to be created every time a new Client / Project / Case / Matter is created.